Relational Semantics for Flat Heyting-Lewis Logic: Relational semantics for flat Heyting-Lewis logic

 \begin{proposition} Let $\mo{F} = (W, \fleq, R)$ be a flat frame.
 Define $R_{\fleq} := R \circ {\fleq}$, i.e.~$w R_{\fleq} u$ if there exists a $v$ such that $w R v \fleq u$, and let $\mo{F}_{\fleq} = (W, \fleq, R_{\fleq})$.
 Then $\mo{F}$ and $\mo{F}_{\fleq}$ have the same complex algebra. \end{proposition} \begin{proof} Let $a$ be an upset of $(W, \fleq)$ and $w \in W$.
 Then $R[w] \subseteq a$ if and only if $R_{\fleq}[w] \subseteq a$.
 This entails that the change from $\mo{F}$ to $\mo{F}_{\fleq}$ leaves the definition of $\undstof$ unchanged, so that $\duf{F} = \duf{(F_{\fleq})}$. \end{proof}

 It is often easier to find and depict frame correspondence results for upward-flat frames than for arbitrary ones.
 The definition and proposition above show that these can always be transformed into arbitrary frame conditions: simply replace every occurrence of $R$ with $(R \circ {\fleq})$.
-To illustrate the difference, consider the axiom $\foura: \phi \sto (\top \sto \phi)$ (proof in the appendix).
+To illustrate the difference, consider the axiom $\foura: \phi \sto (\top \sto \phi)$.